 CBD is relatively new to the market.
 As every day passes, we are finding out more and more about all the molecules in the Hemp plant and their benefits.

 First, I am not a doctor, and I recommend speaking with your physician before use of any of these products, especially if you are currently taking other medications this may interact with.
 Your physician will have the best advice as to your specific dosage and needs.
 Studies on long-term use are still underway and it is crucial to do your own research for your benefit given how new this product is to the market.

 Full spectrum CBD means the product contains other cannabinoids beyond CBD, along with other elements of the cannabis or hemp plant, including natural terpenes, vitamins, flavonoids, fatty acids, protein, and less than the .3% THC allowed by law.

 3) What is CBD Isolate?

-CBD Isolate is a better alternative to Full Spectrum for people who are sensitive to THC.
+CBD Isolate is an alternative to Full Spectrum for people who are sensitive to THC.
 CBD Isolate contains only CBD in its purest form.
 Our lab isolates the CBD molecule from everything else in the plant.
 CBD isolate contains absolutely no identifiable amount of THC, the chemical found in cannabis that creates that euphoric high.
 This process also removes all other compounds like terpenes, flavonoids, vitamins, and proteins, which leaves us with 100% Pure CBD.

 4) What are Terpenes?